Pekoooo/Pekoooo/README.md

 - Logistics Management 📦
 - Business development 🎯

-Right now, I am working with Kotlin, Flow, Coroutines, MVVM and Clean Architecture.
+Right now, I am working with Kotlin, Flow, Coroutines, MVVM with a Clean Architecture approach.

 I love understanding things to the core so please teach me!